raulmax319/sm64plus/FAQ.md

 ## **Q:** My controller doesn't work in the game.
 What do I do?

-**A:** The game itself doesn't have support for DirectInput controllers yet.
+**A:** The game itself only has support for XInput controllers.
 You can add it to your Steam library, which seems to make most controllers work.
 You can also use a tool like DS4Windows, BetterJoyForCemu, or 360ce depending on your controller.

 <br>

-## **Q:** All/some of the textures appear black and purple, how do I fix this?
+## **Q:** Some of the textures appear black and purple, how do I fix this?

 **A:** Delete the "C:\Users\YourUsername\AppData\Local\SM64Plus\gfx" folder.
 If that doesn't work, hold "left", "right", and "backspace" keys down for 4 seconds in the title screen and go through the setup once again.

 <br>

-## **Q:** How do I access the hidden settigns?
+## **Q:** How do I access the hidden settings?

 **A:** Press backspace or select on the press any key screen.